 We do not interrupt classes for incoming calls; instead, messages are taken.
 Telephone use is restricted for emergencies.
 Forgotten homework, assignments, projects, lunch, music instruments, and uniforms are not considered an emergency.
-Teachers may decide to allow some non-emergency telephone calls (e.g. today's game was cancelled, something was rescheduled, student is staying for detention, etc.) All other student calls will be made from the office; students will then be charged 50¢.
-If messages are considered an emergency or timesensitive, the office will take appropriate measures to notify the individual.
+Teachers may decide to allow some non-emergency telephone calls (e.g. today's game was cancelled, something was rescheduled, student is staying for detention, etc.) If messages are considered an emergency or time-sensitive, the office will take appropriate measures to notify the individual.